jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 This will tell svn that the conflicts in this file is resolved.

 ## [2]. with git
 Git will sometimes produce conflicts when merging.
-Modify the marked parts like svn and then submit.
+Modify the marked parts like svn and run `git add repaired_file_name` and then submit.
 Git will find that it's resolved and you don't have to tell it.

 <a id="sec12"></a>